 Numerous people are confused about whether front and rear suspension are structurally and functionally different.
 This matter also raises the question, do a bad front and rear suspension give different signs?
 So, to learn about signs of bad front and rear suspensions, we should clarify this fact first.

-Typically, the geometry of the front and rear suspensions differ, although it is possible for them to be identical in theory.
+Typically, the geometry of the front and rear suspensions differ, although they can be identical in theory.
 The front suspension takes into account steering geometry, including caster, while also considering factors such as anti-dive geometry and cockpit template rules that partially limit the front inboard points.

 As a result, the front arms are often shorter than the rear arms.
 On the other hand, the rear suspension does not have to account for steering geometry and can instead utilize anti-squat geometry to handle vertical loads caused by acceleration.